fengxia41103/myblog/content/thoughts/noah says.md

     还有门".. huh!? hahaha, and he bursted into a laugh himself also.
 Both of us realized what he meant &rarr; so he could shut himself inside and play as much as he wants.
 Hahahaha.

+16. After dinner, showing Noah the old album I brought back from Suzhou.
+There was picture of Dad when he was probably late 20s, and he didn't recognize him.
+Then on the next page, another of his, probably early 40s, and Noah pointed it out, "这是也爷爷!"
+    "Not bad.
+How do u know?"
+"Because 他在 sporting 他现在的 look"... hahaha!